AdobeDocs/analytics-platform.en/help/data-views/configure-dataviews.md

 |Custom Time|Specify the custom minutes, hours, days, months, or quarters.
 Conversion events beyond the specified time period do not associate with the dimension or metric.|

 For more information, see the [Attribution IQ doc](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/panels/attribution/attribution.html).

+### Lookback window

+A lookback window is the amount of time a conversion should look back to include touch points.
+Attribution models that give more credit to first interactions see larger differences when viewing different lookback windows.

+* **Session:** Looks back up to the beginning of a the session where a conversion happened.
+Visit lookback windows are narrow, as they don't look beyond the session.
+Session lookback windows respect the modified visit definition in data views.
+* **Person (reporting window):** Looks at all sessions back up to the 1st of the month of the current date range.
+Person lookback windows are wide, as they can span many sessions.
+For example, if the report date range is September 15 - September 30, the person lookback date range includes September 1 - September 30.